akeneo-labs/ExcelConnectorBundle/Resources/doc/Channels-tab.rst

 Channel code
 ------------

-Attribute code must be only composed of letters, numbers, spaces and underscores.
+Channel code must be only composed of letters, numbers, spaces and underscores.
 No other character will be accepted.

 Channel label